mkrcke/strutopy/README.md

 ## Contribution of this thesis:
 The contribution of this thesis is twofold:
 1. A complete implementation of the STM model and estimation procedure is provided.
 The main module is contained in src/modules/stm.py
-2. A comprehensive comparison between STM and its direct predecessor CTM is conducted.
+2. A comprehensive comparison between STM and its direct predecessor CTM is conducted using the implementation provided hereby.

 ## Setup
 In order to reproduce and use the code of the repository, the following steps are recommended: